lanethefox/EUMAS/README.md

 - **Role**: Analyzes interactions, evaluates archetype-specific metrics, and updates memory structures.
 - **Key Features**:
   - Processes interaction data to generate archetype metrics, annotations, and relationships.
-  - Updates the Milvus database with structured memory data.
+  - Updates the Weaviate database with structured memory data.
   - Ensures that all archetypes contribute to enriched memory evaluations.
 - **Input**:
   - Interaction data (from Primary Ella).